mapstruct/mapstruct.org/content/news/2018-03-18-filip-hrisafov-taking-over-as-mapstruct-project.md

 ---

-MapStruct started the same way as so many other open source projects:
-In my day job back then, I was facing a problem.
+MapStruct started the same way as so many other open source projects: in my day job back then, I was facing a problem;
-Complex objects had to be mapped forth and back, which was unreliable, slow and hard to reason about with the reflection-based tools we were using.
+complex objects had to be mapped forth and back, which was unreliable, slow and hard to reason about with the reflection-based tools we were using.
 Code generation seemed to be a much better approach, as it'd allow for compile time feedback and result in fast and easy-to-debug code.